Avalander/blog-posts/union-types.md

 }
 ```

-We create a component that will hold some data and start with the state `NotAsked`.
+We've created a component that will hold some data and start with the state `NotAsked`.
 Let's render that state.
 We probably want a text telling the user to load the data and a button to trigger the call to the server.

 ```javascript
 class Pony extends React.Component {